 Title: Promises kept?

-Rubric: Most countries signed up to the three big international climate-change agreements to date, but delivery on emissions-reduction targets pledged on has been mixed.
+Rubric: Most countries signed up to at least one of the three big international climate-change agreements to date, but delivery on emissions-reduction targets pledged on has been mixed.
 Greater ambition and stricter compliance will be essential.

 Authors: Silvana Tenreyro and Tiloka de Silva